 LDTA/4250 Evidence in support of claims

-- Records or other documents showing that they have accounted for and paid tax on the relevant disposal
+- records or other documents showing that they have accounted for and paid tax on the relevant disposal

-- Records or other documents relating to any payment made by the customer in respect of the consideration for the disposal
+- records or other documents relating to any payment made by the customer in respect of the consideration for the disposal

-- Records or other documents relating to any steps taken to recover the outstanding consideration for the disposal.
+- records or other documents relating to any steps taken to recover the outstanding consideration for the disposal

 LDTA/4260 Customer insolvency credit record

-- The amount of tax chargeable on the disposal
+- the amount of tax chargeable on the disposal

-- The consideration for the disposal
+- the consideration for the disposal

-- The return in which that tax was accounted for and when it was paid
+- the return in which that tax was accounted for and when it was paid

-- The date and identifying number of the landfill invoice that was issued
+- the date and identifying number of the landfill invoice that was issued

-- In the case of a disposal of material for which a written description is required by virtue of section 34(1)(c)(ii) of the Environmental Protection Act 1990(1), the written description
+- in the case of a disposal of material for which a written description is required by virtue of section 34(1)(c)(ii) of the Environmental Protection Act 1990(1), the written description

-- Any payment or other consideration received, whether before or after the landfill site operator makes the claim
+- any payment or other consideration received, whether before or after the landfill site operator makes the claim

-- Any steps taken to recover the outstanding consideration for the disposal.
+- any steps taken to recover the outstanding consideration for the disposal

 The return must also contain the following information:

-- The total amount of the claim.
+- the total amount of the claim

-- The tax return in which the claim was made.
+- the tax return in which the claim was made

-- The total amount of outstanding consideration in respect of which the claim is made.
+- the total amount of outstanding consideration in respect of which the claim is made

 LDTA/4270 Recovery in the event of customer payment

-The amount that they have to repay must be paid before the end of 30 days beginning with the day on which the payment is received and should be calculated using the below formula:
+The payment needs to be made before the end of 30 days beginning with the day on which the claimant received the payment from the customer.

 Payment = RCredit x (P ÷ OC)

-- “Payment” is the amount of the payment that must be made to the WRA.
+- 'Payment' is the amount of the payment that must be made to the WRA.

-- “RCredit” is the relevant amount of customer insolvency credit.
+- 'RCredit' is the relevant amount of customer insolvency credit.

-- P is the amount of payment that is treated as being allocated to the debt owed in respect of the consideration for the disposal.
+- 'P' is the amount of payment that is treated as being allocated to the debt owed in respect of the consideration for the disposal.

-- OC should be calculated using the formula above in ‘calculation of amount of customer insolvency credit’.
+- 'OC' should be calculated using the formula above in ‘calculation of amount of customer insolvency credit’.